 Listen to beauty influencers when it comes to popping pimples — don’t do it!
 Popping your cat’s pimples can leave an open wound, introducing bacteria or spreading an infection that’s already present.
 It’s unnecessary and cats would much prefer that you scratch their head instead of squeezing their pimples, trust me.

 Often, just cleaning the skin on your cat’s chin with mild soap and water is enough to keep acne in check.
 Your veterinarian may recommend cleansers with active ingredients like chlorhexidine, benzoyl peroxide, or salicylic acid.
 Be sure to use a product recommended by your veterinarian for cats.
 Humans have a lower skin pH than cats, so cleansers designed for people can make matters worse.

 Clip the Hair Away

 Occasionally clipping matted fur away can help improve hygiene, not to mention ensure that topical treatments are able to penetrate your cat’s skin effectively.

 Replace Food and Water Bowls

-Bowls made of porous materials like plastic can harbor bacteria that exacerbate acne.
+Cat food bowls made of porous materials like plastic can harbor bacteria that exacerbate acne (and whisker fatigue).
 Replacing them with ones made of non-porous materials like glass or stainless steel can be a quick fix.
 And wash them regularly to help prevent future breakouts.